-- 3.1 It is our opinion, based upon the content of this AGS, that the Council's governance framework is robust and that the governance arrangements have proved to be highly effective during 2017/2018. - 3.2 The Audit Committee is satisfied that the Corporate Governance Action Plan enclosed as Table 2 in Section 5 of this AGS includes all the improvements identified form the effectiveness reviews carried out of the Council's governance arrangements and that the actions to address them are adequate. - 3.3 The Council is committed to fully implement, during 2018/2019, the improvements detailed in the Corporate Governance Action Plan, with the Audit Committee being responsible for monitoring implementation.
+- 3.1 The Governance and Standards Committee is satisfied that the Corporate Governance Action Plan enclosed as Table 2 in Section 5 of this AGS includes all the improvements identified from the effectiveness reviews carried out of the Council's governance arrangements and that the actions to address them are adequate. - 3.3 The Council is committed to fully implement, during 2021/2022, the improvements required to address the above issues, with the Governance and Standards Committee being responsible for monitoring implementation.